 Numerous short-term leases exist for buildings, vehicles, and equipment.
-Lease expense for the year ended June 30, 2023 was \$829,501.
-The Cooperative subleases a portion of the office space leased through a lease at one of its locations.
-The revenue received for the year ended June 30, 2023 was \$6,825.
+Lease expense for the year ended June 30, 2024 was \$1,028,440.

-Due to the variability of funding, the Cooperative typically structures leases to be short-term.
-Future minimum payments for the fiscal year ending June 30, 2024 will be \$740,134.
+Due to the variability of funding, the Cooperative typically structures leases to be short-term and to contain fiscal funding or cancellation clauses.
+Future minimum payments for the fiscal year ending June 30, 2025 will be \$893,258.